magomimmo/modern-cljs/doc/tutorial-20.md

 > NOTE 2: At the moment we did not created the `dev-resources`
 > directory.
 Being `Enfocus` a CLJS lib, its static resoruces for unit
 > testing purpouse should not be parked in the `resources`
 > directory.
-We'll take care of that in a subsequent tutorial.
+We'll take care of that later.

 The above commands first created the needed *standard* directories, then moved the CLJ code under the `src/clj` directory and the CLJS